 - Critique peer-reviewed journal articles and quantitative case studies for research design.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the candidate will complete 2 Discussion Board Forums in 2 parts: 1) the posting of a thread in response to the stated prompt and 2) the posting of at least 2 replies to his/her classmates’ threads.
+Discussions are collaborative learning experiences.
+Therefore, the candidate will complete 2 Discussions in 2 parts: 1) the posting of a thread in response to the stated prompt and 2) the posting of at least 2 replies to his/her classmates’ threads.
 The thread must be approximately 300 words with at least 2 cited references and 1 biblical principle integrated.
 Each of the replies must be approximately 200 words with at least 1 cited reference in addition to the biblical reference.
 The threads and replies must be in current APA format, must demonstrate critical analysis and synthesis, and must be both concise and substantial in nature.
 (MLO: A, B, D)